Jordan231111/csci2600-coursework/README.md

 # CSCI 2600 - Coursework

-This repository contains my coursework for CSCI 2600 - Data Structures and Algorithms.
+This repository contains my coursework for CSCI 2600 - Principles Of Software Spring 2025

 ## Structure